trungpx/xmdpt/README.md

 ```
 **Pretrained Models**

-All of our models had been trained using a single A100 (80GB) GPU.
+All of our models had been trained and tested using a single A100 (80GB) GPU.

 <div align="center">